The Global Damages Review: Rules Governing Expert Evidence on Damages

 The objective of the expert's report is to effectively and credibly communicate the facts, assumptions and analysis underlying the expert's opinion.
 Combined with the expert's evidence at trial, including responses to cross-examination by opposing counsel, the report must assist the trier of fact in assessing the merits of the expert's opinion.

 While the rules of civil procedure in most jurisdictions provide a general framework for the content of an expert's report, the courts have generally recognised that the specific requirements of an expert's report will vary based on the nature of the analysis and circumstances of each case.
-The form of an expert's report is also determined, in large part, by the expert's accrediting body, and the practice standards and disclosure requirements governing its members.
+The form of an expert's report is also determined, to a large extent, by the expert's accrediting body, and the practice standards and disclosure requirements governing its members.

 In this section we examine the general form and content of the expert's report.
 While this is by no means an exhaustive list, it highlights some of the critical elements of an effective expert damages report.